 - Dean of Students Office is ready to support students, please visit their website which hosts many COVID-19 related support services.

 - Advisors are standing by.
 Admissions, degree program, certificate, and premedical program advising continues via email and Zoom.
 We encourage you to connect with our advising team for individual support.

-- We will accept 2020-21 applications to our undergraduate, graduate, and premedical programs as planned.
+- We are ready and excited to accept 2021-22 applications to our undergraduate, graduate, and premedical programs as planned.